aws-samples/amazon-rekognition-custom-labels-demo/README.md

 <img src="docs/amazon-rekognition-1.png" alt="Architecture Diagram" />

-There are two ways to use the application:
-* the **"Image Mode"** allows to detect custom labels by uploading an Image
-* the **"Webcam Mode"** allows to detect custom labels by using a WebCam (the label detection happens every second)

-#### The "Image Mode"

 After selecting an image from your local machine, Amplify calls the `DetectCustomLabels` action in Amazon Rekognition.
-To learn more about *DetectCustomLabels* [see the Rekognition documentation](https://docs.aws.amazon.com/rekognition/latest/dg/API_DetectLabels.html).

-> TODO: Update with correct link

-#### The "Webcam Mode"

-After clicking the "Start Rekognition" button, Amplify calls the `DetectCustomLabels` action in Amazon Rekognition.
-Amplify makes another request with a new snapshot every second, unless the "Stop Rekognition" button is clicked again.
 To learn more about *DetectCustomLabels* [see the Rekognition documentation](https://docs.aws.amazon.com/rekognition/latest/dg/API_DetectLabels.html).

 > TODO: Update with correct link